wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- PayPal smart checkout will pass the item name set in the payment button to PayPal's API.

 = 4.1.3 =
 - Added a warning in the edit member interface for situation when a member account is created without a membership level value.
 - Small user edit interface improvement.